United States Gold Type Coins

 6815391004

-Choice $6600 Popular Carson City Date, Classic Green-Gold, Super Preservation, Osprey Collection.
+Popular Carson City Date, Classic Green-Gold, Super Preservation, Osprey Collection.
+Consignor Price Reduction.
 1881 Carson City $10 production was limited to 24,015 pieces with an estimated survival rate of 375-450 pieces per Rusty Goe.
 The Osprey Collection is back with a thoroughly pleasing mid-AU grade specimen that offers classic green-gold eye appeal and well preserved surfaces.
 The "dirty" surfaces scream originality with CAC agreeing.
 Total CAC population is 79 with 8 at the certified grade.
 The CDN CAC guide is $6,900 as a reference.
 Housed in new large font NGC holder with CAC approval.

 Gold G$10 1893CC 1893-CC